pxblue/react-templates/templates/blank-typescript/README.md

 ### `yarn test`

 Launches test runner in the interactive watch mode.
-See the section about [setup & running tests](https://testing-library.com/docs/react-testing-library/setup/) for more information.
+See the React Testing Library [setup & running tests](https://testing-library.com/docs/react-testing-library/setup/) and Vitest [setup & guide](https://vitest.dev/guide/) for more information.

 ### `yarn build`

 Builds the app for production to the `dist` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 See the [vite getting started](https://vitejs.dev/guide/#getting-started) for additional information.

-The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

 ### `yarn prettier`